alfateam/orange-orm/README.md

 ```
 <a name="aggregate-results">  </a>
 __With aggregated results__
-You can count records and aggregate number columns.
+You can count records and aggregate numerical columns.
 The following operators are supported:
 - count
 - sum
 - min
 - max
 - avg

+You can also elevate associated data to the root level for easier access.
+In the example below, <i>balance</i> of the customer is elevated to the root level.

 ```javascript
 import map from './map';